5jt/Translate/README.md

 Default target
 --------------
-You can set a default target language.
+You can set a default target language and omit the left argument.

 		  translate.default←'fr'
 		  translate.text 'yesterday'